 “You can’t stop the bad stuff from happening to you as part of God’s story that He is writing for His glory…”

-God is writing your story.
+God is the author of your story.
 Not you.

 He’s in control.
-You aren’t.
+You are not.

 Your story isn’t just for you.